Kalvesta, Kansas

 Kalvesta is an unincorporated community in Finney County, Kansas, United States.
-It is located along K-156, approximately 20 mi west of Jetmore and 18 mi north-northeast of Cimarron.
-Kalvesta consists only of two large grain elevators and a dealership for heavy farm implements, along with half a dozen houses.
+It is located on K-156 about 20 mi west of Jetmore and 18 mi north-northeast of Cimarron.

 History

 Kalvesta was derived from the Greek kalos, meaning "beautiful", and Vesta, the Roman goddess of the hearth and home.

 Kalvesta had a post office from the 1880s until 1998.

+Geography

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Kalvesta has a humid subtropical climate, abbreviated "Cfa" on climate maps.

 Education

 The community is served by Cimarron–Ensign USD 102 public school district.